Notes from Principal Wedding Planner Jessica on Team Everitt's Practices.

 Most wedding venues do not provide a playing device for audio music and screen visuals.
 A person designated by the bridal couple is required to set up the playing device and be in charge of controlling this device at all times.
 This is also required during the rehearsal.
-A good AV coordinator will oversee the playing of background music, key audio songs, slides, videos, and work with the venue on items like rostrum, mics and lighting.
+A good AV coordinator will oversee the smooth playing of background music (fade in, fill silence, fade out), key audio songs, slides, videos, and work with the venue on items such as rostrum, mics, screens and lighting.

 Take care of the couple's wedding display items.

 For most weddings, the bridal couple would like to display some of their personal items for guests to view such as canvases, photos, albums and memorabilia.
 There should be a designated person in charge of putting up the display items based on the couple's preferences, as well as packing the items properly and returning them to the couple at the end of the celebration.